objcio/articles/2014-07-08 AppKit for UIKit Developers.md

 Another difference to `UIImage` is that `NSImage` will cache the result when it's drawn to the screen (this behavior is configurable via the [`cacheMode`](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/ApplicationKit/Classes/NSImage_Class/Reference/Reference.html#//apple_ref/occ/instm/NSImage/cacheMode) property).
 When you change an underlying image representation, you have to call `recache` on the image for the change to take effect.

-But working with images on the Mac isn't always more complex than on iOS. `NSImage` provides a very easy way to draw a new image, whereas on iOS you would have to create a bitmap context, then create a `CGImage` from that and finally use it to initalize an `UIImage` instance.
+But working with images on the Mac isn't always more complex than on iOS. `NSImage` provides a very easy way to draw a new image, whereas on iOS you would have to create a bitmap context, then create a `CGImage` from that and finally use it to initialize an `UIImage` instance.
 With `NSImage` you can simply do:

     [NSImage imageWithSize:(NSSize)size
                 flipped:(BOOL)drawingHandlerShouldBeCalledWithFlippedContext